cbrtekstraktor/cbrTekStraktor/README.md

 Apache Tesseract is used to perform Optical Character Recognition on the extracted text.

-Google Tensorflow is used to post-process the text balloon detection.
+Google's Tensorflow Inception Visual Recognition Convolution Neural Network is used to post-process the text balloon detection (*).

 A subsequent version of the application will
 •	integrate with translation software in order to provide automated translation of comic book texts.
 •	Provide a mechanism to automatically re-inject translated text into the text balloons

+(*)Importantly.
+Detailed instructions for training TensorFlow Inception CNN and how to use this option will be provided in the user manual before mid May 2018.
+As of today (May 13, 2018) the instructions as well as the supporting Python scripts are not in the GitHub source code repository.